obiwanjacobi/Zsharp/docs/compiler/compiler.md

 > TBD: Compiler reports each 'issue' based on config.
 A compiler-profile can make an 'issue' a warning or error etc.

 > TBD: Macros/meta programming based on AST of compiler.

+---

+> TBD: Compile (transpile) to C# and use the Roslyn compiler to get to IL.
+This would save a lot of work and we would get the benefits of a real compiler, something I cannot hope to better.